JacquesGarre/api-gateway/README.md

 - Go to http://localhost:8000/documentation.html if you need to have a look at the api (simplified) documentation

-- Within the container cli, you can run tests with `./vendor/bin/phpunit`
+- You can run tests with `php ./vendor/bin/phpunit`